Aim to capture growth trends in the leading region of recovery

 Asian governments and corporates are already investing in digital technologies, especially China, with the rollout of 5G.
 We are positive on 5G-related sectors, including base stations, data centres, and upstream equipment.

 E-commerce now accounts for 26% of China’s total retail sales3, with the gains being driven by activities in the third and lower-tier cities.

 User breakdown of online payment apps in China, by tier of city4

 The recent lockdown has also given rise to opportunities in areas related to online education, digital healthcare, and smart factories.

 The post-pandemic world could see a move towards deglobalisation.
 We believe the beneficiaries will be companies that can leverage any increase in domestic consumption on the back of rising incomes, and firms capable of moving up the manufacturing value chain to run higher-margin businesses.

-1. Goldman Sachs Investment Research, 4 January 2020, 15 May 2020, for illustration purposes only.
-Projections or other forward-looking statements regarding future events, targets, management discipline or other expectations are only current as of the date indicated.
-There is no assurance that such events will occur, and if they were to occur, the result may be significantly different than that shown here.
+2. IMF, Bloomberg, 26 January 2021.
+The information in this material may contain projections or other forward-looking statements regarding future events, targets, management discipline or other expectations, and is only as current as of the date indicated.
+There is no assurance that such events will occur, and may be significantly different than that shown here.
 The information in this material including statements concerning financial market trends, are based on current market conditions, which will fluctuate and may be superseded by subsequent market events or for other reasons.

 3. National Bureau of Statistics of China, Credit Suisse, as of May 2020.